NixOS/nix/doc/manual/src/language/derivations.md

 # Derivations

-The most important built-in function is `derivation`, which is used to describe a single derivation: a build task to run a process on precisely defined input files and repeatably produce output files at uniquely determined file system paths.
+The most important built-in function is `derivation`, which is used to describe a single derivation: a specification for running an executable on precisely defined input files to repeatably produce output files at uniquely determined file system paths.

-It takes as input an attribute set, the attributes of which specify the inputs to the build.
+It takes as input an attribute set, the attributes of which specify the inputs to the process.
 It outputs an attribute set, and produces a [store derivation](@docroot@/glossary.md#gloss-store-derivation) as a side effect of evaluation.

 <!-- FIXME: add a section on output attributes -->